Shapes0/myhp-button-remap/README.md

 # HP Button Remap

-Tray app for remapping HP special function button events from `hpqBEvnt`.
+Lightweight tray application for remapping HP laptop special function keys (MyHP/HP System Event Utility/HP Programmable Key).
+Tested on an HP OmniBook, YMMV on other models.
+This is a vibe coded app, use at your own risk.

+## Features

+- remap to key/shortcut
+- send text
+- run program
+- run command
+- open URL

 ## Requirements